This is the future.

 In between those events and intersecting the exhibition’s timely topics will be a talk from Canada’s own technology, surveillance and control expert, Ron Deibert.

-He founded Citizen Lab at the University of Toronto in order to describe and document how technology is changing the flow of information online and how civil liberties are threatened, especially when the often-unseen digital hand of government agencies and other state actors is in control of technological tools.
+He founded Citizen Lab at the University of Toronto in order to describe and document how technology is changing the flow of information online and how civil liberties are threatened, especially when the often-unseen digital hand of government agencies and other state actors is in control.

 This is the future.